-Section 23.01, subsection (c) was added in 2009 to address the valuation of properties that had been lowered in the previous year under the Remedies (Subtitle F) section of the tax code.
-Section 23.01 © prohibits a Chief Appraiser from raising the value of these properties, in the following year unless the increase is supported by clear and convincing evidence.
+Section 23.01, subsection (e) was added in 2009 to address the valuation of properties that had been lowered in the previous year under the Remedies (Subtitle F) section of the tax code.
+Section 23.01 (e) prohibits a Chief Appraiser from raising the value of these properties, in the following year unless the increase is supported by clear and convincing evidence.
 The subsection also places conditions on the valuation of properties that were lowered in the previous year, related to remedies for unequal appraisal.
 Additional instructions were also provided relative to the appraisal of a residential homestead property.
-The new provisions in subsection (c) became effective on 1/1/2010.